Font size

 schwarz-weiß Foto zeigt in der Mitte den kaskadenbrunnen, ringsherum ringförmig ein Beet Dahlien

-"Kaskadenbrunnen" at the original location "Dahlienfeld" Wehr Island, Rechte: Archiv Brandenburgisches Textilmuseum Forst (Lausitz)
+"Kaskadenbrunnen" at the original location "Dahlienfeld" Wehr Island, Bildrechte: Archiv Brandenburgisches Textilmuseum Forst (Lausitz)

 An exhibition manager was appointed.
 Forst’s new town gardener Alfred Boese (1879–1939), who was responsible for the rose garden until his death, took over management of the exhibition planning.